WiiMart/website/cIOS/README.md

-# cIOS list
+# IOS list
-Here you can find the cIOSes for your console.
+Here you can find the IOSes for your console.

 [Wii](https://wiimart.github.io/cIOS/IOS56(Wii).wad)